technikhil314/angular-components/README.md

 	autoApply: 'removes apply and cancel buttons and applies as soon as user selects end date'
 	showRanges: 'set to true if you want to see the default ranges'
 	preDefinedRanges: 'custom ranges if you want to define your own ranges'
-	noDefaultRangeSelected: 'if set to true all input boxes will be blank when the rangepicker is loaded' }
+    noDefaultRangeSelected: 'if set to true all input boxes will be blank when the rangepicker is loaded' singleCalendar
+}
 ```